StellarFw/stellar-framework.com/src/guide/cluster.md

 ## Overview

 Stellar may be executed on a single server or as part of a cluster.
 The aim of the cluster is create a set of servers that share the same state between them in order to respond to a greater number of client requests and to perform more tasks.
 With this mechanism, you can add and remove nodes from the cluster with no loss of data or duplicate tasks.
-You can also run multiple instances of Stellar on the same machine using the `stellar startCluster` command.
+You can also run multiple instances of Stellar on the same machine using the `stellar run --cluster` command.

 The names of the cluster instances are sequential, starting with `stellar-worker-1`.
 The instance name can be obtained from the `api.id` property.